bayinfosys/bayinfosys.github.io/01-docker-deep-dive/01-docker-deep-dive.md

 ## Non-Linux Docker

-Operating systmes without a Unix-like kernel (i.e., Microsoft Windows) and non-Linux Unix kernels (MacOs, Android) struggle to replicate these processes completely, and often have bespoke software to support containers (usually called something like "Docker Desktop" and dependent on technology like Hyper-V or HyperKit).
+Operating systems without a Unix-like kernel (i.e., Microsoft Windows) and non-Linux Unix kernels (MacOs, Android) struggle to replicate these processes completely, and often have bespoke software to support containers (usually called something like "Docker Desktop" and dependent on technology like Hyper-V or HyperKit).
 These can be a little flakey, and the unfamiliar terminology and technical concepts introduce barriers to docker based development on these systems.

 This can introduce blockers and issues around deployment (see Section 3), for this reason I would always encourage developers and engineers to be familiar with Linux.